Attorneys Dedicated to the Successful Representation of Clients Seeking Restoration of Driving Privileges in Michigan

 Before August 15, 2016, a person who lost an appeal for restoration with the DLAD (Michigan Driver’s License Appeal Division) could only appeal to Circuit Court and argue that the hearing officer abused his or her discretion or that the decision was not supported by the law.
 Many people who attempt to appeal on their own, or with an inexperienced lawyer, lose in court.
 If you lose at the DLAD and the evidence you present is weak, there is little hope for reversing the DLAD denial on appeal.
-This is because the record at the DLAD hearing was not sufficient to win and the standard on appeal is an “abuse of discretion.”
+This is because the record at the DLAD hearing was not sufficient to win, and the standard on appeal is an “abuse of discretion.”
 Abuse of discretion is a very high standard.
-In other words, an appeal was limited to whatever evidence was admitted at the DLAD hearing and nothing new could be introduced in court.
-Because the evidence could not be improved and new evidence could not be added in the circuit court, the judge was often helpless to order reinstatement of the driver’s license.
+In other words, an appeal was limited to whatever evidence was admitted at the DLAD hearing, and nothing new could be introduced in court.
+Because the evidence could not be improved and new evidence could not be added in the circuit court, the judge was often helpless to order the reinstatement of the driver’s license.
 A recent amendment to the law changes this entire process and makes the chances of winning on appeal much greater.

 Under the August 2016 amendment, the person seeking reinstatement of his or her driver’s license can now admit new evidence in the circuit court.
 The judge must agree to allow for the introduction of the new evidence.
 The new evidence can be either testimony or physical evidence like letters, expert opinions, documents, and substance abuse evaluations.
 This is where an experienced and known lawyer is so important because the judge must be persuaded to allow the introduction of the new evidence.